Sefford/BeAuthentic/README.md

 Key classes here are `AuthenticAuthenticator`, `AuthenticatorService`, `Sessions` and `account_authenticator.xml`.
 Also note how the Authenticator is declared on `AndroidManifest.xml`.

+## Branch "Let me Google this login for you"

+In this second branch, we introduce an additional sign-in system to our app, Google Sign-in.
+This complicates a little the flow, as both Password and Google Sign in have totally different requirements when concerning the authentication method; Google Sign-in is a passwordless and we will need to carry the login type around the app.

+We added a Strategy pattern for our Authenticator.
+This a purely design decision, because we want to centralize authentication on the Authenticator itself, however
+Google authenticates the accounts on a way that is complicated to perfectly align with the Authenticator philosophy the first time.
+However, we can do a silent sign in directly from the Authenticator.

+The interesting part here will be how we unify the different ways to log-in.
+Check `PasswordStrategy` and `GoogleStrategy`.

 ## Certificate

 Data for the Certificate is as follows: